Argyle-Software/kyber/readme.md

 ## Errors
 The KyberError enum handles errors.
 It has two variants:

-* **InvalidInput** - One or more byte inputs to a function are incorrectly sized.
+* **InvalidInput** - One or more inputs to a function are incorrectly sized.
 A possible cause of this is two parties using different security levels while trying to negotiate a key exchange.

 * **Decapsulation** - The ciphertext was unable to be authenticated.
 The shared secret was not decapsulated.